 This analysis holds only under the original assumption that the final emittance scales with spot size in the same way as the thermal emittance, which is not necessarily the case.
 In particular, lengthening the bunch at the cathode may enhance the emittance contribution from the rf wave, which is caused by different portions of the beam sampling different phases of the accelerating wave at the exit iris thereby picking up a time-dependent angular kick.
 This effect is represented by a contribution to the emittance of

 which is added in quadrature to the other contributions to the total emittance.
-For the operating conditions in the magnetized photocathode scenario scaled according to the prescription described above, this contribution comes to be about 750 nm-rad, much larger than the sub-100 nm-rad thermal emittance.
+For the operating conditions in the magnetized photocathode scenario scaled according to the prescription described above, this contribution comes to be about 750 nm rad, much larger than the sub-100 nm rad thermal emittance.
 Therefore, one expects that in this case the four-dimensional emittance will be dominated by the rf contribution, leading to the modified scaling $\epsilon_{\mathrm{4D}}\propto \sigma_x^2\sigma_z^2\propto Q^{4/3}$.
 Correspondingly, the emittance ratio scales as $Q^{-4/3}$ and the smaller emittance as $Q^{2/3}$.
-The new smaller emittance will still be of order 10 nm-rad, however the ratio will be reduced to be of order 10 itself, which is insufficient for the collider.
+The new smaller emittance will still be of order 10 nm rad, however the ratio will be reduced to be of order 10 itself, which is insufficient for the collider.
 The most obvious way to resolve this issue is by lengthening the rf wavelength, perhaps by moving instead to S-band (as studied in \cite{rosenzweig2019next}) where the rf frequency is a factor of 2 smaller and thus the rf emittance is reduced by a factor of four assuming all other variables are held constant.
-Indeed, such a change reduces the rf emittance to the 200 nm-rad level.
+Indeed, such a change reduces the rf emittance to the 200 nm rad level.
 This prediction corresponds to experience; when one is attempting to produce nC-class high brightness beams, one should operate at an rf wavelength of at least 10 cm.